John Pudner: Trump’s Mail-In Voting Comments Could Accidentally Suppress GOP Turnout

 “What I’m hearing from Pennsylvania and North Carolina and [other] places is, ‘Republicans can’t get people to mail ballots in this year, because all they’ve heard is it’s fraudulent and they’re mishearing what [Trump] is saying to think, ‘My vote may not count if it’s mailed in,'” Pudner said.

 “Trump did much better in 2016 than Romney in 2012 in early voting,” Pudner noted.
 “That was one of the first times a lot of us thought, ‘Oh, he may win this.’
 The margins were so much better for him on early mail-in voting than they had been for Romney.
 Now it’s gone the other direction.
-Democrats are requesting absentee ballots mail-in ballots by a more than two-to-one margin in Pennsylvania over Republicans, and that puts you at a huge disadvantage by election day.”
+Democrats are requesting absentee ballots, mail-in ballots, by a more than two-to-one margin in Pennsylvania over Republicans, and that puts you at a huge disadvantage by election day.”

 Elderly voters who are concerned about voting at polling stations because of the coronavirus may abstain from voting by absentee ballot if they think mail-in ballots won’t count, Pudner warned.